Tanzeem-Mostafiz/Ecommerce-Shopping-Project/README.md

 # E-Commerce Management System

-The **E-Commerce Management System** is a full-stack web application developed as part of an academic course project.
+The **E-Commerce Management System** is a full-stack web application developed as part of a university course group project.
 It simulates an online marketplace, integrating both **user-side and administrative operations** through a **PHP–MySQL** architecture.
-The project demonstrates practical applications of database-driven web development, server-side scripting, and modular design principles.
+It provides a complete online shopping experience with features such as product listing, search, cart management, and admin control.
+The system is built using PHP, MySQL, HTML, CSS, and basic frontend components, following a structured modular design.

 ---